-The four pillars which have to be implemented were discussed in more detail under "Our strategy and outlook - Strategy overview" on pages 41 to 43
+The four pillars which have to be implemented were discussed in more detail under "Our strategy and outlook - Strategy overview" on pages 41 to 43 $\,$ catering for the possibility of private investment, if and when needed.

 We are reviewing our current structure, in preparation for business separation.
 This is aligned with our ambition to ensure that Eskom remains sustainable, and is in line with international best practice to support the long-term evolution of the electricity industry.
-It is also expected to improve transparency, accountability and agility, while catering for the possibility of private investment, if and when needed.

-When the Board approved the strategic turnaround plan in November 2018, it was clear that, unless the four pillars were effected simultaneously, the plan would not address our going concern challenges and long-term sustainability.
+It is also expected to improve transparency, accountability and agility, while in November 2018, it was clear that, unless the four pillars were effected simultaneously, the plan would not address our going concern challenges and long-term sustainability.
 Since then, several factors with a negative impact on our financial, technical, commercial and socio-economic performance became a reality, such as declining sales due to a changing sector landscape and rotational loadshedding, lower than anticipated tariff increases and a delay in Government support.